kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 ORDER BY LastName

 -- Multiple columns with different directions
-ORDER BY Department ASC, Salary DESC, HireDate ASC
+ORDER BY Department ASC, BaseSalary DESC, HireDate ASC

 -- Sort by column position (not recommended)
 ORDER BY 2, 3